paralin/quic-channel/README.md

  - In **VPN** mode, this will also check if the port is already bound, and bind to it to prevent other applications from binding to the port.

 This way we can advertise services to connect to even when we are not necessarily running in VPN mode.

+## PeerDB Cache

+The peer database should act like a write-through cache.
+When a peer lookup occurs, the system should:

+ - Search the in-memory cache for the peer.
+ - Search the BoltDB database for the peer.
+If found, load into cache.
+ - Add the peer to the cache / db.

 ## Packet Routing